Best Sunscreen for Babies

 - Nurture My Body

-We recognize that these are popular products.
-All of them receive decent scores in the Environmental Working Group's analysis of ingredients.
+We recognize that these options are popular products, and all of them receive decent scores in the Environmental Working Group's analysis of ingredients.
 However, based on our hands-on testing, they struggled in side-by-side comparisons with our chosen favorites.

-How to Choose the Right Product for Your Kids
+How to Select the Right Product for Your Kids

 Although products are always changing, one thing will not: complete sun protection, especially during the summertime when outdoor activity abounds.
 Before we delve into screening basics, let's dig deep into the sun and practical protective tips.

 A Trifecta of Sun Facts

 - The Difference Between UVA and UVB Rays — Ultraviolet radiation travels from the sun, enters the atmosphere, and reaches us on Earth through UVA rays (long-wave, 320 to 400 nm) and UVB rays (shortwave, 290 to 320 nm).
-There are also even shorter UVC rays.
-However, the ozone layer absorbs these.
+Interestingly, there are also even shorter UVC rays; however, the ozone layer absorbs these.
 Both UVA and UVB radiation contribute to skin aging and cancers (melanoma, basal cell carcinoma, and squamous cell carcinoma), eye damage (cataracts, macular degeneration), and eye cancer (melanoma).
 UVA and UVB radiation both cause tanning, but only the UVB causes sunburn.
-So, just because you aren't sunburned, it doesn't mean that your skin has had a good day if left unprotected.
+So, just because you don't sunburn, it doesn't mean that your skin has had a good day if left unprotected.
 The other fascinating difference about UVA is that it penetrates deeper through the skin than UVB.
 UVA affects keratinocytes, the origin of basal and squamous cell carcinomas.
-The peak hours of UVB rays are from 10 am to 4 pm, whereas UVA is present during all daylight hours and penetrates through glass, unlike UVB.
-These factors mean that sun protection is vital during all daylight hours, even when driving.
+The peak hours of UVB rays are from 10 am to 4 pm, whereas UVA is present during all daylight hours and penetrates through glass windows, unlike UVB.
+Collectively these factors mean that sun protection is essential during all daylight hours, even when driving.